halbgut/meteor-altboiler/README.md

 An array of strings or functions to be triggered when the app-scripts are loaded.
 The functions have to take one argument `next` which calls the next function inside the `onLoad` queue.
 You can interact with the script inside the `boilerplate.configuration.js`.
 You may get variables from the `window` object, instead of searching them inside the global-scope.
 This is because the onLoad listener is installed before `boilerplate.configuration.js` is executed.
 So you'll get an `is undefined` error when you try to get a variable defined inside `boilerplate.configuration.js` directly.

 ## TODO
-* Fix the order of the connectHandlers
+* Write an API to use connectHandlers